-You must be in Extended Programming to use a sonde with the 6712.
-The sampler can automatically scan for the presence of sondes if you enable that option:
+The sampler must be in Extended Programming to work with a sonde.
+You can manually initiate a one-time scan for connected sondes, or the sampler can automatically scan for the presence of sondes on power-up:

-- From the main menu, select OTHER FUNCTIONS. - Select HARDWARE. - As you press → to move through the hardware screens, you will see one that looks like the following:
+- From the main menu, select OTHER FUNCTIONS. - Select HARDWARE. - Press → to move through the hardware screens, until the following appears: